python/typing/docs/spec/protocol.rst

   class SizedAndClosable(Sized, SupportsClose, Protocol):
       pass

 The two definitions of ``SizedAndClosable`` are equivalent.
-Subclass relationships between protocols are not meaningful when considering assignability, since structural assignability is the criterion, not the MRO.
+Subclass relationships between protocols are not meaningful when considering assignability, since :term:`structural` :term:`assignability <assignable>` is the criterion, not the MRO.

 If ``Protocol`` is included in the base class list, all the other base classes